ptannos/ptannos/README.md

 ### Projects

-FoodDeeds: The App that Fights Food Insecurity
+FoodDeeds: The App that Fights Food Insecurity <br/>
-Plate Hopper: An E-Commerce Site That Sells Meal Kits Inspired by Recipes from Around the World
+Plate Hopper: An E-Commerce Site That Sells Meal Kits Inspired by Recipes from Around the World<br/>
 Flashcart: A Tool for Studying Art History